rtavenar/deep_book/_sources/content/optim.md

     3. Update parameters $\theta$ based on $\nabla_\theta \mathcal{L}$
 ```

+The typical update rule for the parameters $\theta$ is

+$$
+    \theta \leftarrow \theta - \rho \nabla_\theta \mathcal{L}
+$$

+where $\rho$ is an important hyper-parameter of the method, called the learning rate.
+Basically, gradient descent updates $\theta$ in the direction of steepest decrease of the loss $\mathcal{L}$.

-As one can see in the previous algorithm, in the Gradient Descent algorithm, model parameters are updated once per epoch, which means a full pass over the whole dataset is required before the update can occur.
+As one can see in the previous algorithm, when performing gradient descent, model parameters are updated once per epoch, which means a full pass over the whole dataset is required before the update can occur.
 When dealing with large datasets, this is a strong limitation, which motivates the use of stochastic variants.

 ## Stochastic Gradient Descent (SGD)